Stanisław Bułak-Bałachowicz: Polish-Bolshevik War

 On 15 September 1920, the unit was yet again advancing in pursuit of the withdrawing Red Army.
 That day the unit captured Kamień Koszyrski, where it took more than 1000 prisoners of war and the matériel depot of an entire division.
 During the Battle of the Niemen River Bałachowicz's unit prevented the enemy from forming a defensive line in Polesie.
 Overnight on 21 September, his unit outflanked and then destroyed completely the Bolshevik 88th Rifle Regiment near the town of Lubieszów.
 Perhaps the most notable victory of the Bułak-Bałachowicz's Group took place on 26 September, when his forces took Pinsk in the rear.
 The city was the most important railroad junction in the area and was planned as the last stand of the Bolshevik forces still fighting to the west of that city.
-According to a book published in 1943, after Bułak-Bałachowicz's troops entered Pinsk, they have committed a series of pogroms on the Jewish population.
-There were hundreds of victims of rape and murder in Pinsk and in the vicinity around that time.
-According to one of his own men, Bałachowicz, who faced accusations of personally murdering Jews, was a "robber and a murderer."
+Several contemporary sources accused Bułak-Bałachowicz’s troops of participating in pogroms during the fighting around Pinsk in 1920.
+The scale, reliability, and attribution of these accusations remain disputed among historians.
+According to the newspaper Svoboda (issue 85, 24 October 1920), Bułak-Bałachowicz issued an order on 20 October 1920 condemning “murders and looting” reported after the capture of Pinsk, stating that such acts “disgrace our name” and ordering that soldiers and officers caught participating in pogroms be executed on the spot.
+The same issue of Svoboda published a second order authorizing the creation of a separate Jewish detachment under the headquarters of the People’s Volunteer Army.
+Historian Anatoly Gritskevich notes that these orders indicate an official attempt by Bułak-Bałachowicz to suppress pogroms and punish perpetrators, rather than organize them.